Bilingual Family Law Guidance for Washington Families.

 Services are provided in accordance with APR 28.
 A Limited License Legal Technician is not an attorney and does not represent clients in court or provide trial advocacy.

-• We assist with agreed or default relocation filings, including preparing and filing the required notice and related documents.
+• I assist with agreed or default relocation filings, including preparing and filing the required notice and related documents.

 • 1.
 Initiating a Parentage Action